vlang/vinix/README.md

 Join the [Discord chat](https://discord.gg/vlang) (`#vinix-os` channel).

-#### Download the nightly image!
+## Download the nightly image

 You can get a nightly continuously updated ISO of Vinix [here](https://github.com/vlang/vinix/releases/download/nightly/vinix-nightly.iso).

-#### Goals
+## What is Vinix all about?

-- Keep the code as simple and easy to understand as possible.
+- Keeping the code as simple and easy to understand as possible, while not sacrificing performance and prioritising code correctness.
-- Write in V as much as possible.
-- Make a *usable* OS which can *run on real hardware*, not just on emulators.
+- Making a *usable* OS which can *run on real hardware*, not just on emulators or virtual machines.
-- Target modern 64-bit architectures and CPU features.
+- Targetting modern 64-bit architectures, CPU features, and multi-core computing.
-- Maintain good source-level compatibility with Linux to allow to easily port programs over.
+- Maintaining good source-level compatibility with Linux to allow to easily port programs over.

-#### Why?

-- Explore V capabilities in bare metal programming.
-- Improve the compiler by providing feedback in response to the uncommon needs of bare metal programming.
+- Exploring V capabilities in bare metal programming and improving the compiler in response to the uncommon needs of bare metal programming.
 - Having fun.

 ![Reference screenshot](/screenshot.png?raw=true "Reference screenshot")